biromiro/feup-sope/fe4/ex12/sol_12.md

 ## iv - FIFO second chances

-The replaced frame will be page 2, since it was referenced 270 ticks ago and both page 0 and 3 were referenced (R flag up).
+The replaced frame will be page 1, since it was loaded 230 ticks ago and its R bit is 0.